aiidateam/aiida-tutorials/docs/source/sections/data.rst

 Organising groups in hierarchies
 --------------------------------

-Earlier we mentioned that groups are like files in folders on your filesystem.
+Earlier, we mentioned that groups are like files in folders on your filesystem.
 As with folders and sub-folders then, as the amount of groups we have grows, we may also wish to structure our groups in a hierarchy.
 Groups in AiiDA are inherently "flat", in that groups may only contain nodes and not other groups.
 However it is possible to construct *virtual* group hierarchies based on delimited group labels, using the ``grouppath`` utility.